Jasata/psud/README.md

       -h, --help                    show this help message and exit -d [FILE], --datafile [FILE]  PATE Monitor SQLite3 database.
 Default: '/srv/nginx-root/pmapi.sqlite3' -l [LEVEL], --log [LEVEL]     Set logging level.
 Default: DEBUG -p [PORT], --port [PORT]      Set serial port device.
-Default: '/dev/ttyUSB0' --nodaemon                    Do not execute as a daemon --kill                        Kill daemon
+Default: 'auto' --nodaemon                    Do not execute as a daemon --kill                        Kill daemon

 Default values come from `Config.py`.

-Option `-p` has one special value; `auto`.
-If specified, the daemon will attempt to detect which of the system's serial ports has the Agilent power supply connected to.
-Otherwise, `-p` option expects to receive a valid serial device as an argument.
+Option `-p` takes either a serial device (`/dev/ttyUSB0`, ...) or `auto`.
+If `auto` specified, the daemon will attempt to detect which of the system's serial ports has the Agilent power supply connected to.
+This is done by opening each port in the system with configured (`Config.py`) port parameters and issueing a SCPI command for firmware version query.
+In this implementation, Agilent E3631 is identified by known version number (`1995.0`).
+This strategy works for this specific use case, but should not be copied to other implementations as-is.

 ## Single Instance Execution